Paying for School

 Discretionary income is the leftover money you have for yourself every month after paying for rent, utilities, food, and all the “important” things.
 Your discretionary income is an important part of looking into different repayment plans, as the movement will look to it to figure out just how much can be taken off your loan payments.
 But it's important to know that purchases on your credit card don't count toward that income!

 Loan forgiveness basically means your federal loans disappear.
 The federal government can cancel some or all of your student loans.
 However, there are many requirements to be eligible for loan forgiveness.

 Public Service Loan Forgiveness

-The Public Service Loan Forgiveness program or PSLF is a federal program set up to forgive federal student loan debt for people working in certain public sectors and non-profits.
-It's geared towards people who're working in a field that pays less than most, giving them a fighting chance against their loans.
-To qualify for this program, you must 1) be signed up for one of the following repayment plans: standard, Income-Contingent, Income-Based, Pay As You Earn, Revised Pay As You Earn, or any plan that results in monthly payments higher than standard, and 2) must have made 120 monthly payments.
-To be considered for PSLF you must be working full time in one of the following areas of employment:
+The Public Service Loan Forgiveness (PSLF) program is a federal program set up to forgive federal student loan debt for people working in certain public sectors and non-profits.
+It's geared toward people who're working in a field that pays less than most, giving them a fighting chance against their loans.
+To qualify for this program, you must 1) be signed up for one of the following repayment plans: standard, income-contingent, income-based, pay as you earn, revised pay as you earn, or any plan that results in monthly payments higher than standard, and 2) must have made 120 monthly payments.
+To be considered for PSLF, you must be working full-time in one of the following areas of employment:

 New to student loans?

 Let's help you get started.Learn More